CFBCWorks/Independence40SKN/_items/SKN40Book31.md

 title: "Out of Zion"

-shortdesc: “In Out of Zion, George Henry Newton has a dream: to get out of Zion, Nevis.”
+shortdesc: “In _Out of Zion_, George Henry Newton has a dream: to get out of Zion, Nevis.”

 categories: [ Memoir ]

 alt-text:

 ---

 ### About this Item